Company Name – Google

 How It All Started

-The new technology, as a part of research project, was developed in January, 1996 with the name of Page Rank, which determined relevance of any website by not only the numbers of pages but also importance of such pages linking back to original site.
+The new technology, as a part of the research project, was developed in January 1996 with the name of Page Rank, which determined the relevance of any website by not only the numbers of pages but also the importance of such pages linking back to the original site.

-As conglomerate of Alphabet Inc, Google announced reorganization plans for its different interests in August, 2015 and will continue as umbrella company for Alphabet while being its leading subsidiary.
+As a conglomerate of Alphabet Inc, Google announced reorganization plans for its different interests in August 2015 and will continue as an umbrella company for Alphabet while being its leading subsidiary.

 Google’s Marketing Strategy And Interesting Reasons Behind Its Success

--Convenience –Apart from Google Search, the core search engine of the company, there are numerous services to offer convenience such as Gmail for emailing, Google Sheets, Google Docs, Google Slides, Google Calendar for time management, Google Drive as cloud storage service, Google+ as social networking site and for video chat and instant messaging there are Google Duo, Google Allo and Hangouts.
+Apart from Google Search, the core search engine of the company, there are numerous services to offer convenience such as Gmail for email, Google Sheets, Google Docs, Google Slides, Google Calendar for time management, Google Drive as cloud storage service, Google+ as social networking site and for video chat and instant messaging there are Google Duo, Google Allo and Hangouts.

-From 2010 till 2015, it had partnership with various electronics manufacturers and Nexus devices were produced with introduction of different hardware products namely the Pixel Smartphone, smart speaker named Google Home, wireless router named Google WiFi and VR headset named Google Daydream.
+From 2010 till 2015, it had partnerships with various electronics manufacturers and Nexus devices were produced with the introduction of different hardware products namely the Pixel Smartphone, a smart speaker named Google Home, wireless router named Google WiFi, and VR headset named Google Daydream.

 Even as a philanthropic organization to create awareness of environmental issues and social issues like homosexuality acceptance, Google has been a leading company worldwide.